rax845163/federatorai-operator/docs/crd_alamedaservice.md

   imageBase: ubi                ## for alameda components. (exclude grafana and influxdb)
   version: latest               ## for alameda components. (exclude grafana and influxdb)
   prometheusservice: https://prometheus-k8s.openshift-monitoring:9091
-  storage:                      ## see following details for where it is used in each component
+  storages:                     ## see following details for where it is used in each component
     - usage: log                ## storage for log, or data
       type: ephemeral           ## default is ephemeral means emptyDir. pvc means persistent volume claim
     - usage: data               ## storage for log, or data